akkigpt/Twitter-Personality-Analyzer/README.md

 # Twitter personality insights using IBM Watson

-I made this project during the CodeRed hackathon in 2015.
+I made this project during the University of Houston CodeRed hackathon on Friday, November 20, 2015.
 This project fetches all of the posts from a specified Twitter user and utilizes IBM's Watson Personality Insights technology to predict their personality traits.
 Personality traits are determined by their tone, writing style, and various other factors.

 **Note** that this is not 100% accurate.
 Users with a low number of posts may not get accurate results.